fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 community often uses _fixture_ to mean some initial data that gets loaded into a database at the start of an application.

-Regardless of other meanings, in pytest and in this book, test fixtures refer to the mechanism pytest provides to allow the separation of “getting ready for” and “cleaning up after” code from your test functions.
+Regardless of other meanings, in pytest and in this course, test fixtures refer to the mechanism pytest provides to allow the separation of “getting ready for” and “cleaning up after” code from your test functions.